 Groups that were imported from an application cannot be deleted in Okta.
 However, you can use the Import feature to remove them.
 Open the Okta instance of the application and delete the group there.
 The deleted group will be removed from Okta during the next scheduled (or manual) import.

 Note: Most applications do not permit you to specify which groups from an app should be imported into Okta.
-This means that when you import the newly deleted group, all other changes that have been made in the app will also import.
+This means that when you import the newly deleted group, all other changes that have been made in the app are also imported.
 To learn how you can specify a single group removal from certain provisioning-enabled applications, see Enhanced Group Push.Top